karoldziadkowiec/DentistApp/README.md

 # DentistApp34

 The project presents a window application with an interface for operating a dental office.
 The application helps to automate processes in the dental office.
 The application has two forms of use: from the patient's side and from the administrator's (dentist's) side.
-During this project I created my first application documentation.
+During this project I created my first application documentation (dokumentacja.pdf).

 Technologies used in the project: C++, .NET, Microsoft SQL Server.